厦门达达一种后現代

 May 9-12, 1983: "Xiamen Five-Person Modern Art Exhibition" Participating artists: Huang Yongping, Lin Jiahua, Yu Xiaogang, Jiao Yaoming, Xu Chengdou.
 A total of 83 works were exhibited, including sculptures, oil paintings, ink paintings, and installations.

 "Xiamen Dada Modern Art Exhibition" 1986: Initiated and planned by Huang Yongping, Lin Jiahua, Yu Xiaogang, Jiao Yaoming, and Ji Naijin.
 The exhibition was held from September 28 to October 5, 1986.
 Participating artists: Huang Yongping, Lin Jiahua, Yu Xiaogang, Jiao Yaoming, Ji Naijin, Cai Lixiong, Chen Chengzong, Li Yuenian, Liu Yiling, Huang Ping, Wu Yanping, Li Xiang, Lin Chun.
 A total of 83 works were exhibited, including sculptures, oil paintings, ink paintings, and installations.
-November 20-23, 1986: The "Xiamen Dada Modern Art Exhibition" was reorganized and reassembled, resulting in damage and the burning of all exhibited works.
+23 November 1986 The "Xiamen Dada Modern Art Exhibition" was reorganized and reassembled, resulting in damage and the burning of all exhibited art works.

 December 16-19, 1986: The "Events That Happened in the Fujian Provincial Art Museum Exhibition" was held.
 Artists involved in the planning, initiation, and participation included: Huang Yongping, Lin Jiahua, Yu Xiaogang, and Jiao Yaoming.